prisma/prisma1/docs/1.0/03-Tutorials/01-Prisma-Basics/02-Changing-the-data-model.md

 description: Learn the fundamentals of using Prisma.
 ---

-# Changing the data mode and updating the API
+# Changing the data model and updating the API

 You now learned how to deploy a Prisma service, how to explore its API and how to interact with it by sending queries and mutations.